Torram/magic-docs/docs/Client-Development/Hooks/Lists/UseCreateList.md

-This custom hook is used for a new list (binder) creation.
+This custom hook is used for the creation of a new list (binder).

 ```tsx
 import { getToken } from '../../tokens/getToken';